gatsbyjs/gatsby/docs/docs/how-to/cloud/unified-hosting.md

 ### What is the reason?

-Unified Hosting is the current infrastructure for Production builds.
-This brings all of the [benefits](#benefits) above to all builds (including Pull Request and Preview builds).
-Gatsby is "unifying" all infrastructure to this faster, more modern architecture.
+Unified Hosting was the current infrastructure for only Production builds.
+Now, this brings all of the [benefits](#benefits) above to all builds (including Pull Request and Preview builds).
+Gatsby has "unified" all infrastructure to this faster, more modern architecture.

 ### What is the impact?

-The major change that will occur when Unified Hosting is deployed is a difference in individual build URLs.
+The major change that you will see now is a difference in individual build URLs.
 Previously, these builds were deployed to a `gtsb.io` domain.
-After this rollout, all builds will be deployed to a `gatsbyjs.io` domain.
+Today, all builds will be deployed to a `gatsbyjs.io` domain.

 ### Will old `gtsb.io` URLs continue to work?

-Yes, any builds deployed before this rollout will continue to work on the `gtsb.io` domain.
+Yes, any builds deployed before Unified Hosting's rollout will continue to work on the `gtsb.io` domain.

-### What will new URLs look like?
+### What do the new URLs look like?

-The new URLs will be the same format, but hosted on a subdomain of `gatsbyjs.io` (as opposed to `gtsb.io`).
+All new URLs will be the same format, but hosted on a subdomain of `gatsbyjs.io` (as opposed to `gtsb.io`).

 |              | Old                            | New                                |
 | ------------ | ------------------------------ | ---------------------------------- |